 Participation in transactions by a fund may involve the execution and clearing of transactions on or subject to the rules of a foreign market.
 None of the Canadian securities regulatory authorities or Canadian exchanges regulates activities of any foreign markets, including the execution, delivery and clearing of transactions, or has the power to compel enforcement of any rule of a foreign market or any applicable foreign law.
 Generally, any foreign transaction will be governed by applicable foreign laws.
 This is true even if the foreign market is formally linked to a Canadian market so that a position taken on a market may be liquidated by a transaction on another market.
 Moreover, such laws or regulations will vary depending on the foreign country in which the transaction occurs.
 For these reasons, entities such as the funds may not be afforded certain of the protective measures provided by Canadian legislation or Canadian exchanges.
-In particular, funds received from investors for transactions by a fund on Canadian exchanges.
+In particular, funds received from investors for transactions by a fund on foreign exchanges may not be provided the same protection as funds received in respect of transactions by a fund on Canadian exchanges.